Online Cross-Border Training Workshop for Judges, Prosecutors, Attorneys and Other Legal Professionals

 - Good knowledge of English;

-- Single participation within the same Training Project (TRIIAL 2): in principle, no participant can take part in more than one Workshop among those offered within the TRIIAL 2 Project.
+- Single participation within the same Training Project (TRIIAL 2): in principle, no participant can take part in more than one workshop among those offered within the TRIIAL 2 Project.
+In exceptional cases, deviations are subject to express and prior permission of the organizer.

-■ You will receive access to all TRIIAL 2 learning materials available in the e-learning platform.
+- You will receive access to all TRIIAL 2 learning materials available on the e-learning platform

 You will also be able:

-- to acquire the knowledge on existing caselaw on AI-based technologies
+- to acquire the knowledge on existing case-law on Dublin cooperation, safe country of origin, detention and border procedures

 - to understand the different legal pathways in Europe to protect human rights